Islam and Business Ethics

 Business Ethics in Islam

-According to Islam, everything that leads to the good of a person or society is morally right, and everything harmful is ethically wrong.
-The ethical system prescribed in Islam is eternally divine and forms the basis of Islamic culture.
+According to Islam, everything that leads to the good of a person or society is morally right.
+Everything harmful is ethically wrong.
+The ethical system prescribed in Islam is eternally divine.
+It forms the basis of Islamic culture.
 Islamic ethics strongly urges its followers to protect their private and public life.
 A unique feature of the Islamic system of ethics is that it permeates all areas of human life.

 Muslims have the great advantage that they can turn to their religious class for advice on how to do business.
 Faith in God is not only motivation but also the need to obey Sharia law, which is applied in all areas of life.
 For Muslims, moral conduct in daily life is part of their devotion.
 Explicit teaching provides a moral assurance and a set of standards that the entire community of believers must follow.